nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Undoing previous command : `undo`
-Restores the previous state of the address book after any change, such as an addition, edit, or deletion of a person or entry.
+Restores the previous state of the address book after any change, such as an addition, edit, or deletion of a patient.

 Format: `undo`